Empower Your relationships & Stop anxiety and depression – Experienced Atlanta Counselors

 As for my background, I earned a Bachelor of General Studies in Communication, Management and Psychology at the University of Michigan- Dearborn and a Master of Arts degree in Clinical Mental Health Counseling at the School for Professional Psychology at Argosy University in Atlanta.
 Additionally, I earned the designation of National Certified Counselor (NCC) by the National Board of Certified Counselors.
 I am also trained as a Certified Clinical Hypnotherapist (CCH).
 My advance training includes: Gottman Method (Level 2) which assists me in my work with couples, Exposure and Response Prevention therapy (ERP) which is the gold standard treatment for Anxiety and OCD, Play Therapy which I utilize with children, and I am currently working towards a post-master’s certificate in Trauma Stress Studies from The Trauma Research Foundation.
 I am a member of the National Board of Certified Counselors (NBCC), the American Counseling Association (ACA), the Association for Play Therapy (A4PT), and the Licensed Professional Counselors Association of Georgia (LPCGA).
 Lastly, I am a Licensed Professional Counselor (LPC) .

 My commitment is to treat you, as my client, with great care, to be both a safe haven where fears and challenges can be discussed and a therapeutic partner that helps clarify goals, challenges and supports you in your growth and healing and in recovering the balance, connection, joy, and success you desire.
+I am offering virtual sessions only at this time.

 Remember, you do not have to do this alone!
 Please reach out…